Korn's inequality from the viewpoint of calculus of variations: Introduction

-and, if $p\ge 2, d=2$, the constant cannot be improved. \end{theorem} These results naturally suggest the conjecture that \emph{$p^*-1$ is in fact the sharp constant in all the above inequalities}.
+These results naturally suggest the conjecture that \emph{$p^*-1$ is in fact the sharp constant in all the above inequalities}.
 This is in line with the Iwaniec conjecture about the norm of the Beurling-Ahlfors operator and its generalisation to higher dimensions.
 As we will show in section~\ref{sec:calcvar}, the above conjecture would follow if one could show that a certain rank-one convex integrand is quasiconvex at $0$, just as in the case of Beurling-Ahlfors.
 These $L^p$ estimates combine naturally with a version of the Riesz-Thorin theorem for Orlicz spaces obtained in~\cite{RieszThorinOrlicz}.
 As a consequence, we obtain a dimension-free bound for the Korn inequality in all Orlicz spaces in which the inequality holds: \begin{theorem} Given an $N$-function $\Phi$ satisfying both the $\Delta_2$ and $\nabla_2$ conditions and $u\in \dot{W}^1L^\Phi(\R^d, \R^d)$ we have

-where $p,q$ are $\Phi$'s indices (see section~\ref{sec:orlicz}) and K is a constant that can be explicitly estimated and in particular is independent of $d$.
-A modular version of the inequality also holds. \end{theorem} Finally, combining our bounds with recent results from~\cite{Petermichl} on weighted estimates for differentially subordinated martingales, we obtain an $A_p$-weighted version of our estimates (see~\cite{Kilpelainen1994} for more information about weighted Sobolev spaces): \begin{theorem} Let $p\in (1,\infty)$, $w\in A_p(\R^d)$ and $u\in \dot{W}^{1,p}(w\diff x, \R^d,\R^d)$.
+where $p,q$ are $\Phi$'s indices (see section~\ref{sec:orlicz}) and $K$ is a constant that can be explicitly estimated and in particular is independent of $d$.
+A modular version of the inequality also holds. \end{theorem} Finally, combining our bounds with recent results from~\cite{Petermichl} on weighted estimates for differentially subordinate martingales, we obtain an $A_p$-weighted version of our estimates (see~\cite{Kilpelainen1994} for more information about weighted Sobolev spaces): \begin{theorem} Let $p\in (1,\infty)$, $w\in A_p(\R^d)$ and $u\in \dot{W}^{1,p}(w\diff x, \R^d,\R^d)$.
 Then

 where $K$ is a constant that can be explicitly estimated and in particular is independent of $d$. \end{theorem} Here $[\cdot]_{A_p^{\text{\upshape Heat}}}$ denotes a quantity equivalent to the usual Muckenhoupt characteristic that will be defined below.
 These upper bounds rest on new estimates for $R\otimes R$, a matrix-valued analogue of the second-order Riesz transform.
 Although the improved Korn inequality is of independent interest, it also yields stronger coercivity estimates when $p^*-1$ is sufficiently large, and hence new existence results for related variational problems.
 The inequality admits several other forms on bounded domains with boundary conditions; see, for instance~\cite{payne1961korn}.
 We do not discuss those variants here, although our methods should also lead to improved estimates in those settings.